YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 programs that maniplate rational numbers.
 In particlular, it was observed that the program for the [stochastic gold mining puzzle](../Gold_Mining) could barely compute useful answers.
- Essentially, that program computes values for arithmetical expressions involving (positive) rational numbers.
+ Essentially, that program evaluates arithmetic expressions on involving (positive) rational numbers.
 My idea was to, instead, let the program produce an arithemtical expression which could be evaluated independently.